What is ankylosing spondylitis?

 What are the symptoms?

-How is ankylosing spondylitis diagnosed?
+How is it diagnosed?

 The clearest sign of the disease is a change in the sacroiliac joints at the base of the low back.
 This change can take up to a few years to show up on an X-ray.

-How is it treated?
+How is ankylosing spondylitis treated?